Minamiechizen, Fukui: Climate

-Minamiechizen has a Humid climate (Köppen Cfa) characterized by warm, wet summers and cold winters with heavy snowfall.
+Minamiechizen has a Humid climate (Cfa per the Köppen climate classification system), characterized by warm, wet summers and cold winters with heavy snowfall.
 The average annual temperature in Minamiechizen is 13.1 C. The average annual rainfall is 2608.2 mm with December as the wettest month.
 The temperatures are highest on average in August, at around 25.4 C, and lowest in January, at around 1.7 C. Parts of the town are located within the extremely heavy snowfall area of Japan.